Model-Twin Randomization (MoTR) for Estimating the Recurring Individual Treatment Effect: Discussion

 We are happy to report that work is already underway to deepen idiographic causal approaches in both theoretical and applied directions.
-These include the pioneering work of Malenica et al (2021) \cite{2021-malenica-etal} mentioned earlier.
 For a recent survey of causal inference methods for time series data, see Moraffah et al (2021) \cite{2021-moraffah-etal}.

+An advanced doubly robust approach is being developed by Malenica et al (2021)\cite{2021-malenica-etal}.
+They use targeted maximum likelihood estimation (TMLE) to estimate and infer the APTE.
+This important paper lays the theoretical groundwork for both the asymptotic consistency and normality of their TMLE estimator, and proposes a sequentially adaptive design for learning the optimal idiographic treatment rule over time.
+The TMLE approach also optimizes the use of machine learning models by minimizing the bias incurred when fitting such models.
+For example, Matias and Wac (2022)\cite{2022-matias-wac} applied a deep learning method (recurrent neural networks) for time series prediction.
+Malenica et al (2023) \cite{2023-malenica-etal} have since developed \lq\lq a promising [design-based] framework for [anytime-valid] statistical inference ... at all time points of an N-of-1 trial" that extends the PSTn theory sketched out in Subsection \ref{subsec:propensity-score}.

-Intraday sensor data can also be used to characterize average daily trends across period, analogous to longitudinal trends across individuals.
+Intraday sensor data can also be used to characterize average trends---functionals, not just scalars---across periods, analogous to longitudinal trends across individuals.
 In a nod to the spaghetti plots of longitudinal trend analysis, Daza (2019) \cite{2019-daza} introduced the term {\sl pancit plot} to describe a plot of intra-period trends. (\lq\lq Pancit" is pronounced like \lq\lq pun-SEAT"; it is Tagalog/Filipino for \lq\lq noodles".)
 Daza et al (2020) \cite{2019_daza_etal} illustrated pancit plots for continuous blood glucose intraday data, in which the APTE was not a scalar difference, but a difference in a daily functional trends; i.e., the difference in slope and time polynomial coefficients of a mixed-effects model to describe both the within-period trend and variability of repeated measures under each treatment condition.
-The clear implication is to extend APTE-based techniques (including MoTR and PSTn) to functional data analysis \cite{2015-goldsmith-etal} of intensive longitudinal data.
+The clear implication is to extend APTE-based techniques (including MoTR and PSTn) to functional data analysis \cite{2015-goldsmith-etal} of intensive longitudinal data in order to estimate other types of APTEs and RITEs.

 The APTE framework was created to enable and facilitate this extension.
 Each time point $t(j)$ can contain sub-points (e.g., $t(j_k)$).
 This modularity allows for flexible temporal scaling of posited causal relationships.
-The framework's utility can also be complemented and improved with formal causal diagrams such as directed acyclic graphs (DAGs) \cite{1995_pearl, 2007_vanderweele_robins} for conceptualizing formal structures.
-We are currently developing the theory needed to connect DAGs to the APTE framework.
+The framework's utility can also be complemented and improved with formal causal diagrams like DAGs for conceptualizing formal structures.